Sanders calls for wiping out $1.6 trillion in student debt by taxing Wall Street

 “The American people bailed out Wall Street, now it’s time for Wall Street to come to the aid of the American middle class,” he added.

-Sanders plan is the latest – and most aggressive – one from a 2020 Democratic presidential hopeful to tackle the mounting student loan debt problem in the country.
+Sanders' plan is the latest – and most aggressive – one from a 2020 Democratic presidential hopeful to tackle the mounting student loan debt problem in the country.

 Sen. Elizabeth Warren, another 2020 hopeful, announced in April a plan to cancel existing student loan debt for millions of Americans.
 Under Warren’s plan, each person’s student debt would get relief of $50,000 if household income is up to $100,000.
 Higher incomes would also be entitled to big debt reductions, while households earning over $250,000 would get no student debt reduction.